 Our Work With Young People

-1) Financial Education in schools-We provide free direct delivery in schools and colleges in England, Wales and Northern Ireland through our Money Workshops.
-We’ve reached over 175,000 young people in this way.
-Our workshops are delivered by a combination of employee volunteers and our workshop consultants, who make learning about money fun and engaging.
-Our workshops are suitable for young people aged between 11-19.
+1) Financial Education in schools - We provide free direct delivery in schools and colleges in England, Wales and Northern Ireland through our Money Workshops.
+We’ve reached over 180,000 young people in this way.
+Our workshops are delivered by a combination of employees, volunteers and our workshop consultants, who make learning about money fun and engaging.
+Our workshops are suitable for young people aged 11-19.

 We feel it is important to support teachers by having direct delivery initiatives in schools, particularly for those teachers who are not confident in the subject matter and/or are pressed for time.
 Many of the teachers we see tell us that they appreciate external experts teaching their students about money – a topic which is often seen as a taboo.